1. Maternal vaccines can protect two people in one shot

 8. They’re evolving to meet more needs

 Although effective maternal vaccines exist, there’s always room for improvement—and the next exciting maternal vaccine could be right around the corner.
 New ones are being developed to address pathogens that threaten young children and/or pregnant women—including respiratory syncytial virus (RSV) and Group B Streptococcus (GBS) for which no vaccines are yet on the market.
 Other efforts are focused on identifying ways that existing maternal vaccines can be used to better meet needs, especially in low- and middle-income countries.
+Could COVID-19 help normalize vaccine research and use in pregnancy for the foreseeable future?
 On the edge of your seat?
 Us too.

 9. They prevent illness in stages of life when illness can hit the hardest